simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-06-14
+<br />**Date image released:**  2024-06-15
-<br />**This image is owned by:**  Martin Pugh
+<br />**This image is owned by:**  solar cycle 25
-<br />**Title of the image:**  RCW 85
+<br />**Title of the image:**  Prominences and Filaments on the Active Sun
-<br />**Description for the image:**  From the 1960 astronomical catalog of Rodgers, Campbell and Whiteoak, emission region RCW 85 shines in southern night skies between bright stars Alpha and Beta Centauri.
-About 5,000 light years distant, the hazy interstellar cloud of glowing hydrogen gas and dust is faint.
-But detailed structures along well-defined rims within RCW 85 are traced in this cosmic skyscape composed of 28 hours of narrow and broadband exposures.
-Suggestive of dramatic shapes in other stellar nurseries where natal clouds of gas and dust are sculpted by energetic winds and radiation from newborn stars, the tantalizing nebula has been called the Devil's Tower.
-This telescopic frame would span around 100 light-years at the estimated distance of RCW 85.
+<br />**Description for the image:**  This colorized and sharpened image of the Sun is composed of frames recording emission from hydrogen atoms in the solar chromosphere on May 15.
+Approaching the maximum of solar cycle 25, a multitude of active regions and twisting, snake-like solar filaments are seen to sprawl across the surface of the active Sun.
+Suspend in the active regions' strong magnetic fields, the filaments of plasma lofted above the Sun's edge appear as bright solar prominences.
+The large prominences seen near 4 o'clock, and just before 9 o'clock around the solar limb are post flare loops from two powerful X-class solar flares that both occurred on that day.
+In fact, the 4 o'clock prominence is associated with the monster active region AR 3664 just rotating off the Sun's edge.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/HaLRGB+v2Pugh.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/Halpha_sondergaard.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).